boaks/zephyr-coaps-client/README.md

 | For now, only the<br/> [Nordic Semiconductor Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91)<br/> is supported. | ![Thingy:91](./docu_images/thingy91.jpg) |
 | :- | - |

-The `Thingy:91` demo works with [ncs-1.9.1](https://github.com/nrfconnect/sdk-nrf/tree/v1.9.1) and [ncs-2.0.0](https://github.com/nrfconnect/sdk-nrf/tree/v2.0.0).
+The `Thingy:91` demo works with [ncs-2.0.1](https://github.com/nrfconnect/sdk-nrf/tree/v2.0.1).

-To benefit from the newer modem features, please consider to use the modem firmware [1.3.1](https://www.nordicsemi.com/-/media/Software-and-other-downloads/Dev-Kits/nRF9160-DK/nRF9160-modem-FW/mfw_nrf9160_1.3.1.zip) or [1.3.2](https://www.nordicsemi.com/-/media/Software-and-other-downloads/Dev-Kits/nRF9160-DK/nRF9160-modem-FW/mfw_nrf9160_1.3.2.zip).
+To benefit from the newer modem features, please consider to use the modem firmware [1.3.2](https://www.nordicsemi.com/-/media/Software-and-other-downloads/Dev-Kits/nRF9160-DK/nRF9160-modem-FW/mfw_nrf9160_1.3.2.zip).
 See ["Getting started with Thingy:91"](#install-tools-and-tool-chains) below how to apply it.

 Maybe other modems and devices gets supported over the time as well.